uxle/OpenUniversity/README.md

 ### Text-First Courses

-Courses are stored as structured JSON files instead of being locked inside a database or video platform.
+Courses are stored as human-readable Zolto (`.zl`) files instead of being locked inside a database or video platform.

 ```text
 src/